5 Advantages of Service Design

 The main benefits of improving the consistency of a service include:

-- Encourages continuous learning: By means of comparison, improved consistency forges a benchmark for businesses to learn and iterate.
+- Encouraging continuous learning: By means of comparison, improved consistency forges a benchmark for businesses to learn and iterate.
 It is much easier to compare “apples to apples” within a service than making improvements across many moving parts.

 4. Service Design embraces change